dushoff/Circumcision_and_behaviour/recency_notes.md

 * I like to compare the differences of the countries.
 Compared to anaylzing an overall analysis of MC on SRB in the status model, I wonder if we can

-* To include MC prevalence in the models?
-My presumption is that MC prevalence is a result of governments' scale-up plans, and the scale-up plan affects MC receiver's perception of MC protection, therefore is an index on SRB.
+* I also like to include MC prevalence in the models.
+My presumption is that MC prevalence correlate with the idea of MC protection against HIV, therefore their SRB.

 * Do we want to study partner life?